Registration, Course Loads, and Course Enrollment

 College of Arts and Sciences Programs

-Specific course requirements are determined by the department offering the degree program.
+Specific course requirements and maximum credit hours per term are different for each program.
 Additional coursework may be required if the Department or the Graduate Council determines that the student’s background is inadequate in the field in which he or she intends to major.
 Although students may take up to twelve credits during fall and spring semesters and nine credits during the summer term, students are considered “full-time” when they take six credits in the fall and spring semesters, and six credits during the summer.

 School of Business Administration Graduate Programs

 Registration and Registration Deadlines

-At each registration, courses must be selected with advice from the student’s academic advisor.
-Students are required to register online and can obtain their registration PIN from the academic advisor.
+At each registration, courses must be selected with advice of the student’s academic advisor.
+Students are required to register online.
 Registration for a course obligates the student to pay tuition for the course unless an official drop or withdrawal is accomplished.
 Be advised some graduate courses do not follow the typical University calendar.
-Please refer to the MBA and MAcc academic calendar or contact the Office of Graduate Business Program or Academic Advisor for actual dates and times.
+Please refer to the MBA and MAcc academic calendar or contact the Office of Graduate Business Program for actual dates and times.

 All new and continuing graduate business students should register for classes no later than two (2) weeks prior to the first day of classes for the semester for which they are registering.
 Following the registration deadline, course enrollments will be reviewed by the Graduate Business Office, and decisions on class cancellations due to low enrollments will be made at that time.

 Only students admitted into a graduate business program are permitted to enroll in advanced-level coursework.
 The following general policy will be applied by all directors of graduate business programs in determining the eligibility of a Stetson undergraduate business student to enroll in advanced level courses: